-How about a healthy cocktail?
-If you're going to drink, may as well mitigate some of the nasty side effects and hangover effects upfront.
-We put this challenge to a top mixologist to see what they could create and we’re pretty happy with the results.
+How about a healthy-ish cocktail?
+If you're going to drink, may as well mitigate some of the nasty side effects up front.
+We put this challenge to a top mixologist to see what they could create, and we’re pretty happy with what we found.

-Focusing on our Hydration flavors, we asked for three cocktails that taste great, give you a little kick, and help you stay hydrated so you’re less likely to suffer the ill-effects of alcohol-induced dehydration.
-As an added bonus, they use Ee’s Hydration for sweetness and not high calorie mixers or simple syrup so you might even be lowering your calorie intake too.
+Focusing on our Hydration flavors, we asked for three cocktails that taste great, give you a little kick, and help you stay hydrated, so you’re less likely to suffer the unwanted effects of alcohol-induced dehydration.
+As an added bonus, they use Ee’s Hydration for sweetness and not high-calorie mixers or simple syrup so you might even be lowering your calorie intake too.

 Blue Raspberry Lemonade Mojito

 Why not mix up the mojito a little and enjoy this fruity and refreshing concoction.
 It’s sure to be a quick hit.
 This recipe is for two drinks because it’s so good, you’ll want to share it with somebody.

 10 ounces filtered water

 Prepare your Hydration mix by pouring the serving stick into your filtered water.
 We suggest pouring both into a water bottle and shaking to mix evenly.
 Set aside.